NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Wheedle and Jig.md

 You make capering motions and silly sounds to captivate onlookers.
-You can cast [[Spells/Enthrall|Enthrall]] as a 3rd-rank arcane innate spell once per day.
+You can cast [[Enthrall|Enthrall]] as a 3rd-rank arcane innate spell once per day.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*